Jopacorrea/Jopacorrea/README.md

 I work as _Digital Marketing Manager_ and as an _Educator at Lululemon_

-And now chasing a new career path to become a web developer
+And now chasing for a new career path

 I'm currently Learning Front-End Engineer at Codecademy.com 👨🏻‍💻